christophermoverton/codewars/README.md

 Also as per comments floating point errors can challenge on direction and point tangents relative line of sight tests.

-If you aren't familiar with vector math, I strongly recommend reading since it helps at least in my implementation.
+If you aren't familiar with vector math, I strongly recommend study.
+I make use of both global and local coordinate systems, for instance.

+Useful to understand why this important.